Skip to content

 Configure the Docker Image

-In this guide we use the Bitnami PostgreSQL Docker image to deploy the PostgreSQL databases.
+In this guide we use the PostgreSQL Docker image to deploy the PostgreSQL databases.
 We use the following example Docker Compose configuration:

 Click to expand: Database - Example Docker configuration